OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Explorer/SampleExplorer.md

 ![TreeSearch](../images/Search_TreeBlock.png)

-Typing a gene name and selecting the Search button will allow a user to open up the [GeneFPKM](../Land Views/Gene Level Views/RnaSeqQuantification#gene-fpkm-view) view, prefiltered using the FrontPage Filters:
+Typing a gene name and selecting the Search button will allow a user to open up the [GeneFPKM](../Land Views/Gene Level Views/RnaSeqQuantification#gene-fpkm-view) view, prefiltered using the SampleExplorer Filters:

 ![FilteredGeneFPKM](../images/filtered_from_treeblock.png)